Dangerous Wild Animals Licence

 - Restrictions on the species and number of animals to be kept.

-Winchester City Council is responsible for licensing establishments, shops or individuals that are involved in activities concerning animals.
+We are responsible for licensing establishments, shops or individuals that are involved in activities concerning animals.
 Licences run for 2 years from the date of issue.
 The licence charges are listed below.

 Winchester City Council must impose any conditions on the licence that it considers to be necessary, such as: